Derecho-Project/cascade/src/service/README.md

 Please note that the file contents are deserialized byte array of the corresponding object.

 # Python API
-We provide python support too.
+Cascade service supports data access with Python.
 If you didn't see `<build_path>/src/service/python/interactive_test.py`, it's probably because the python support is not enabled.
 Please following the [build guidance](../../README.md#build-cascade) for how to enable python support.
 Otherwise, python support is enabled and you can just use `interactive_test.py` as `cascade_client` to test the python support.
-It also relies on the `derecho.cfg` configuration file in current working path.
+It also relies on the `derecho.cfg` configuration file in current work directory.

 Cascade python API is managed in `cascade_py.ServiceClientAPI` class.
 To use this API, you just import the `cascade_py` package and create an object of type `cascade_py.ServiceClientAPI` as follows.
 ```
 import cascade_py
 capi = cascade_py.ServiceClientAPI()
 ```
-Then you can just use the methods defined in `ServiceClientAPI` class, which mirror the C++ [`ServiceClientAPI` interface](https://github.com/Derecho-Project/cascade/blob/0180b419a024e980bb41c5062e37e216db2905d4/include/cascade/service.hpp#L155).
+Then you can just use the methods defined in `ServiceClientAPI` class, which mirror the C++ [`ServiceClientAPI` interface](../../include/cascade/service.hpp#L155).
 Please use [`interactive_test.py`](python/interactive_test.py) as an example.

 To use this api in your python application, please first install cascade.
 Then you can start python command and type `import cascade_py` to verify installation as follows:
 ```